 - A. After eligibility has been established, the monthly SNAP benefit allotment will be determined.
 The state automated system will compute the household's allotment.
 The following formula shall be used to determine a household's benefit allotment. - 1.
 Multiply the net monthly income by thirty percent (30%) - 2.
-Subtract the result from the maximum benefit allowed for the appropriate household size, as shown in D below. - Round the result down to the nearest dollar. - B. If the calculation of benefits for an initial month yields an allotment of less than the federal minimum allotment referenced in 4.207.3(D), no benefits shall be issued to the household for the initial month.
+Round the product down to the next whole dollar if it ends in one (1) through ninety-nine (99) cents. - 3.
+Subtract the result from the maximum benefit allowed for the appropriate household size, as shown in D below. - B. If the calculation of benefits for an initial month yields an allotment of less than the federal minimum allotment referenced in 4.207.3(D), no benefits shall be issued to the household for the initial month.